Blepharoplasty, upper eyelid; with excessive skin weighting down lid

 Conjunctivoplasty

-The patient's face and eyelid are draped and prepped for surgery.
-Local anesthesia is administered.
-With the aid of an operating microscope, the physician separates the conjunctival epithelial tissue from the underlying Tenon's capsule.
-The site to which the harvested tissue is to be grafted is prepared to accept the tissue.
-Its margins are freshened and the conjunctival graft is arranged and sutured into place.
-The tissue for graft can be a free graft or extensive rearrangement of existing tissue.
+The patient is prepped and draped for surgery, receiving local anesthesia.
+Using an operating microscope, the physician separates conjunctival epithelial tissue from Tenon’s capsule.
+The graft site is prepared, with freshened margins, and the conjunctival graft is sutured into place.
+The graft can either be free tissue or involve rearrangement of existing tissue.